Skip to content

 Variable name Description

-CI_PROJECT_URL Project URL for which the pipeline is created (e.g. https://gitflic.ru/project/someuser/some-project-name).
+CI_PROJECT_URL URL of the project for which the pipeline was created (e.g., https://gitflic.ru/project/someuser/some-project-name).

-CI_PROJECT_TITLE Project name displayed in the UI (e.g. Some Project Name).
+CI_PROJECT_TITLE The name of the project displayed in the UI (e.g., Some Project Name).

-CI_PROJECT_VISIBILITY String private or public, depending on project visibility.
+CI_PROJECT_VISIBILITY A string private or public, depending on the project's visibility.

-CI_PROJECT_DIR Path where the repository is cloned and where the job runs (e.g. /builds/ownername/projectname).
+CI_PROJECT_DIR The path where the repository is cloned and from where the job runs (e.g., /builds/ownername/projectname).

-CI_DEFAULT_BRANCH Default branch for the project (e.g. master).
+CI_DEFAULT_BRANCH The default branch for the project (e.g., master).

 GITFLIC_USER_EMAIL Email of the pipeline initiator.